apache/mxnet/example/warpctc/README.md

 ## Support multi label length

-If you label length is smalled than or equal to b.
+If you label length is smaller than or equal to b.
 You should provide labels with length b, and for those samples which label length is smaller than b, you should append 0 to label data to make it have length b.

 Here, 0 is reserved for blank label.